Melissa Livings – Director of Orchestras – Pearce HS

 Mr. Moran lives in Richardson with his wife and son, and enjoys baseball, cooking, reading history, and burning stuff with a magnifying glass.

-Erin Fox – Director of Orchestras – Parkhill JH
+Sophie Gibbons – Director of Orchestras – Parkhill JH